 Just as the colors were raised for the pledge and anthem, the gentle sweeping rain arrived.
 A wet field with a new young referee would be the setting.
 The Hurricanes won the toss and elected to defend the east goal with the passing rain and expected sun at their backs.
 The fog and mist would not lift until halftime, and the Hurricanes proved ready for this setting after forging through two rainy practices during training.
 Left striker Anthony Minami (#10) opened the scoring immediately with a penatrating run down his touchline that then swung through two defenders for a move to the interior and a point blank opportunity used well.
 Right striker Martella Asbey (#13) continued to capitalize on a quickly disheveled Rip Tide defense, with two penatrating breakaways and two more tallies, as the Hurricanes hit the first 15-minute water break already leading, 3-0.
 To finish the half, the Hurricanes kept pouring it on The Tide's best athletes stacked in the back, with a second score from Minami and a third from Asbey.
 The Hurricanes, missing two key midfielders, still managed to dominate their nearest league contenders, 5-0, by halftime.
 They received cautionary encouragements from Coach Miley at halftime to keep working hard because that's who they are, a hard working winning team.
 A goalie change was made to give starting goalkeeper Aiden Chittum some running time in the field, and Ryan Dennis some time in net.
 Chittum remains the league's best goalkeeper, allowing just two goals in five soccer halves.

 The second half opened with the Tide stacking their best athletes up front, but the Hurricanes intensified the coordination of their diamond defense, with stellar plays and support between stopper Kaleigh Beers (#8) speerheading resistance, and left back Emma Wood (#6), repeatedly frustrating the Tide's best striker and biggest boy, #12.
-Sweeper Josh Sieradzky (#7) had a quick answer for anything tumbling through that side, and also took care of anything that might squeak past a stone wall performance by right back Quadarius Mitchell (#3).
+Sweeper Josh Sieradzki (#7) had a quick answer for anything tumbling through that side, and also took care of anything that might squeak past a stone wall performance by right back Quadarius Mitchell (#3).
 Before the last water break Asbey added Goal #6, his fourth of the day, to the runaway shutout of the frustrated Tide across the first 45 minutes.

 IMG_4204.mov (video of game action)

 It was obvious that the Tide's best attackers had not yet seen a well organized diamond defense.
 They had racked up an average of five goals a game before this cold greeting from the Canes.
 Their persistent efforts, however, caught a break when the referee blew a whistle without making a call.
-Hurricane defenders were out of position while asking about the unspoken call, which was the moment the Tide siezed for a quick kick past backup goaltender Ryan Dennis, which was not disallowed under protest, despite the no-call.
+Hurricane defenders were out of position while asking for the unspoken call, which was the moment the Tide siezed for a quick kick past backup goaltender Ryan Dennis, which was not disallowed under brief inquiry from Coach Miley, despite the no-call.
 The Tide seemed to pick up some momentum from that confusion, and continued to press along their right touchline.
-Sieradzky was busy mopping up incursions, and was forced to clear a play across the goal mouth, which Dennis reacted to as a threat by grabbing it.
+Sieradzki was busy mopping up incursions, and was forced to clear a play across the goal mouth, which Dennis reacted to as a threat by grabbing it.
 Unfortunately, there's a rule that goalkeepers can't use hands for a direct foot pass from a teammate -- a finer point that even starting keepers at higher levels don't always honor.
 That led to a penalty kick which the Tide used for their final tally to save some face.
 However, the Hurricanes answered with the final goal of their shooting fest, immediately after Asbey was substituted back in after a big breather.
 He was so antsy to get something back for the Hurricanes, that he sealed the deal with his fifth goal in full stride from the moment he was subbed in, immediately stripping the ball from a midfielder for one more run on net.
 The final stamp of authority was clear as the Hurricanes took care of their closest rival on a wet field that they enjoyed, 7-2.

 ⚽️ GAME 4: